andrewbihl/Chromescape/README.md

 There are also circular tokens that can change the ship's color.
 If the ship has color, colliding with a block of that color actually gives the player an extra life.

-At certain benchmarks scores, the user enters a "bonus round" in which the object reverses–he must try to hit as many blocks as possible in the short amount of time, gaining points as he does so.
+At certain benchmarks scores, the user enters a "bonus round" in which the objective reverses–he must try to hit as many blocks as possible in the short amount of time, gaining points as he does so.
 All blocks are fair game, regardless of color.

 Cheat codes: